julienXX/goliath_redis_pub_sub/README.md

 PUBLISH 'events' "{count: 1}"
 ```

-In curl you should see:
+In the curl terminal you should see:
 ```
 {"id":1379520280,"data":"{count: 1}"}
 ```